johnstef99/kSMS/README.md

 - Tap the more icon on the right and select **Set Name**
 - repeat for the rest of your info

+## Download
+Get the latest release for your device [here](https://github.com/johnstef99/kSMS/releases)

 ## Screenshots
 <img src="./screenshots/home.jpg" width="250">
 <img src="./screenshots/chatview.jpg" width="250">